 Hudson, Michael. (n.d.).
 Left Forum 2018.
 Left Forum 2018.
 New York.

 Smith, Adam.
 (1981).
 The Wealth of Nations.
 London: Dent.

-To post a comment, click on the title of this blog and scroll down.
+To leave a comment, click on the title of this post and scroll down.